Polaritons for testing the universality of an impurity in a Bose-Einstein condensate

 with $\omega_{\text{cl}}$ and $\mathbf k_{\text{cl}}$the energy-momentum of a classical field and $\Omega$ the Rabi frequency.

-To treat the light-matter coupling together with the atomic interactions we introduce the imaginary Green's function where the indices $\alpha,\beta=\{c,e,a\}$ for the metastable, excited, and photon field respectively, here $\tau$ is the imaginary time and $T_{\tau}$ the time-ordering operator.
-The Dyson's equation in energy-momentum space governing the photon field is
+To treat the light-matter coupling together with the atomic interactions we introduce the imaginary Green's function~\cite{Fetter1971} where the indices $\alpha,\beta=\{c,e,a\}$ for the metastable, excited, and photon field respectively, here $\tau$ is the imaginary time and $T_{\tau}$ the time-ordering operator. {Our formalism allows us to explore finite-temperature and consider a finite density of impurities, in this work, however, we restrict our calculations to zero temperature and a single polariton in the BEC. } The Dyson's equation in energy-momentum space governing the photon field is

 with the bare photonic Green's function $G^{(0)}_{aa}(\mathbf k,\omega)^{-1}=\omega-c|\mathbf k|$.
 First, the diagonal self-energy of the photons is given by

 The Green's function of the excited state $|e\rangle$ is